schoolofdevops/learn-jenkins/ant-demo/070_preparing_for_java_builds.md

 Thats it.
 Ant and JDK will automatically be installed when you create a project with java build.

-**Note:** JDK and Maven are not immediately Installed after providing these configurations.
+**Note:** JDK and Ant are not immediately Installed after providing these configurations.
 Jenkins would call the procedures to install these when you create a Job which uses JDK/Maven.